 Fixed Work, Effort-driven on

 To create effective resource scheduling assignments it is imperative that the task types and effect-driven settings for the tasks are correct.
-Different settings will deliver different results.
-For this reason understanding what the work of a task is the best place to start.
-Once the work is understood, you will be able to determine the task type which is right for the task as well as understand of the types of resources needed to complete the task.
+Different settings deliver different results during assignment creation.
+For this reason, understanding the work of a task is the best place to start.
+Once the work is understood, it will be much easier to choose an appropriate task type and resource types required to complete the task.

-Inserting the Work, Effort-driven and Type columns into the Task Entry table will show all of the information in at once to allow for proofreading and resetting of the values as needed.
+Inserting the Work, Effort-driven and Type columns into the Task Entry table will display all of the information in a single view to allow for proofreading and resetting of the values as needed.

 To add the Work, Effort-driven and Type columns into the Task Entry table: